wlerin/feralfilehosting/Feral Wiki/Software/whatfreegrab/readme.md

 1: A full path or using the `~` will be the best option to make sure the correct location is used.
 For example the FAQ uses `~/torrents`.
 This will create a new folder in your slot root called `torrents` regardless of other conditions.

-2: Using a relative path such as `some/path/to/torrents/` the directory structure will be created based on where you are located in and how you run the script.
-For example, `python ~/whatfreegrab/wfg.py` will create the directory structure from the slot root down, so you would have `~/some/path/to/torrents/`. `cd ~/whatfreegrab` then doing `python wfg.py` will create the directory structure relative to this location, giving us `~/whatfreegrab/some/path/to/torrents/`
+2: Using a relative path such as `some/path/to/torrents/` the directory structure will be created based on where you are located in SSH and how you execute the script.
+For example, `python ~/whatfreegrab/wfg.py` will create the directory structure from the slot root down, so you would have `~/some/path/to/torrents/` while `cd ~/whatfreegrab` then doing `python wfg.py` will create the directory structure relative to this location, giving us `~/whatfreegrab/some/path/to/torrents/`

 **Recommended:** Use one of the default watch folders for torrent clients: